How often you should change your air filters can depend on the following:

 - Air pollution levels and construction around the house

-For basic 1"–3" air filters, manufacturers usually instruct you to change them every 30–60 days.
-If you suffer from light to moderate allergies, you could upgrade the air filter or change them even more frequently.
+For basic 1"–3" air filters, manufacturers usually instruct you to get new ones every 30–60 days.
+If you suffer from light to moderate allergies, you could upgrade the air filter or change them even more regularly.

-Or, if you're in a more remote location or less occupied residence (like a vacation home) and there are a reduced number of cars around, every year could be often enough.
+Or, if you're in a more remote location or less occupied residence (like a vacation home) and there are not as many cars around, every year might be often enough.

-Here are averages that may help you know how often you should get a new air filter at your residence:
+Here are averages that may help you know how often you should get a new air filter at your house:

 - Common suburban home without pets: every 90 days